 Cabbage has a growing season of 65-95 days, and its optimal growing temperature is between (60-65°F).

 Split cabbage heads typically happen after a heavy rain, especially when there’s been a period of dry weather.
-When their roots absorb excess moisture after the cabbage head is firm, pressure from that internal growth causes the head to split.
+When their roots absorb excess moisture after the mature cabbage head is firm, pressure from that internal growth causes the head to split.
 The same thing can happen when heads are fertilized late in the season.

 Solution: Prune off a few roots when the heads are moderately firm.
 You can do so by cultivating/weeding close to your plants with a hoe.

-Also, keep your soil evenly moist throughout the growing season - cabbage typically needs 1 -1.5 inches of water every week.
+Also, keep your soil evenly moist throughout the growing season - growing cabbage typically needs 1 -1.5 inches of water every week.

-Finally, avoid fertilizing your cabbage after their heads begin to firm – by using a slow-release fertilizer, it can help keep soil nutrients even and prevent over-fertilization.
+Finally, avoid fertilizing your mature cabbage after their heads begin to firm – by using a slow-release fertilizer, it can help keep soil nutrients even and prevent over-fertilization.